egXcoder/Study-Repository/database/readme.md

 - tends to use less disk space while postgress tends to consume more disk space however auto vacuum try to solve this
 - if you ever want to do sharding, there is a mature tool called vitess which is the best tool out there to implement sharding
 - every connection is a thread which is more lightweight and memory efficient while in postgres every connection is a process which consume cpu + more memory, but notice there should be a pooling anyway on high traffic websites then we dont keep close and reopen connections so overall its not the bad.
+- range queries on a clustered index are fast because rows are stored physically together.
+In PostgreSQL, updates create new tuples, scattering rows across pages.
+This can make range queries slower, since sequential IDs may be on non-contiguous pages.